bioexcel/2020_06_09_online_ambertools4cp2k/_episodes/08-parmed.md

 ## Centering the solutes in the simulation box

-Last but not least, we need to recenter the protein to the center of the simulation box using `cpptraj`. `cpptraj` is the trajectory analysis tool of Amber package and it can do a lot of different analysis (you can find more information [here](https://amber-md.github.io/cpptraj/CPPTRAJ.xhtml)).
+Last but not least, we need to recenter the protein to the center of the simulation box using `cpptraj`. `cpptraj` is the trajectory analysis tool of the AmberTools package and it can do a lot of different analysis (you can find more information [here](https://amber-md.github.io/cpptraj/CPPTRAJ.xhtml)).
 In this tutorial, we are only going to use it to recenter the system and make sure the coordinate file is in the correct format.

 First, we need to load the topology file: